Date of Award:

 The SA capabilities of LOTUS provide a path forward for developers to increase code fidelity for specific outputs.
 Performing UQ within a multiphysics environment may provide improved estimates of safety metrics in nuclear reactors.
 These improved estimates may allow plants to operate at higher power, thereby increasing profits.
 Lastly, LOTUS will be of particular use in the development of newly proposed nuclear fuel designs.

 Blakely, Cole David, "Uncertainty Quantification and Sensitivity Analysis of Multiphysics Environments for Application in Pressurized Water Reactor Design" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7256.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .